 There are newer options too, such as Haute Dolci (pictured above) to soothe your sweet tooth cravings and older, traditional places such as Luigi’s – a much loved Italian restaurant.

 Fresh bagels are available in Gants Hill, and specialist chai places like the famous ‘ChaiiWala’.
-You’ll be spoilt for choice in Ilford Town Centre as well, where you’ll find food trucks, coffee shops, street food and eateries!
+You’ll be spoilt for choice in Ilford by a true East Londoner Town Centre as well, where you’ll find food trucks, coffee shops, street food and eateries!

 For your evenings and weekends, pubs are in every corner or you could opt for popular shisha lounges, such as Canopy and Arya Lounge.